A Memoir of A Wedding In The 90’s: A Silver Wedding Anniversary Celebration Amid A Pandemic

 As to the food, they prepared a simple one, ordered a couple of dishes, and left it at that.
 Everything was perfect, just right for celebrating their wedding anniversary, in the midst of the pandemic.
 Yahoo, their teamwork worked anew – their expectations for the celebration turned into a reality!!!

 It’s been more than 2 decades since they have seen some of those who have attended their wedding.
-Some of them have gone abroad, some have moved to other workplaces and the rest they have no idea of their whereabouts.
-There’s tinge of nostalgia, a mixture of emotions, joy and happiness, remembering those moments, the younger “them” who have so much dreams in life.
+Some have gone abroad; some have moved to other workplaces and the rest they have no idea of their whereabouts.
+There’s tinge of nostalgia, a mixture of emotions, joy and happiness, remembering those moments, the younger “them” who have so many dreams in life.
 Life continued to be pretty hectic for both of them.
 Surely, they have changed, they have grown up and grown older.

 People and things have changed.
 Even the places they frequently went to have been changed for aesthetic purposes.
 And for them, while they do recognize that people, things and places do change, LIFE still must go on.
 As they commemorate their Silver Wedding Anniversary, they have realized that there are so much things to be grateful about.
 What they did on their Anniversary?
 Basically, they prayed for everyone after hearing mass (family, old and new friends who have been supportive of them along the way), thanked God for their marriage life for the past 25 years (for the wondrous blessings and for the many opportunities to be of help to others during those years without expecting any return), and sought for God’s mercy to give them more years and decades to be able to continue do good things in life.
 What gives them pleasure are the amazing graces and blessings that the Almighty God has given them.
 They are appreciative and thankful for all these and would like to share these blessings, the skills and talents that God has entrusted to them, to those in dire need, those who needed it most to offer to God in return all these blessings for praise and glory.